assaflv/data-processing-framework/README.md

 The `signInActivity` field is stored as a nested JSON object.
 This design was chosen because:

-1. It keeps all related fields for `signInActivity` together in the same JSON structure, making the data more organized.
+1. It separates different types of sign-in events into distinct objects for better data clarity.
+2. Each sign-in type contains both `date_time` and `request_id` fields, provide the option to track about the properties of each sign-in type.
-2. It allows for easy schema update if new fields related to `signInActivity` are added in the future.
+3. Easy schema updates if new sign-in activity types or fields are added in the future.

 ## Future Scalability Enhancements